-Never remove the radiator cap or any part of the pressurized system until the system has cooled.
+These questions may be on the test.
+If you can't answer all of them, re-read subsections 2.11, 2.12, 2.13, and 2.14 cooled.
 Steam and boiling water can spray under pressure and cause severe burns.
 If you can touch the radiator cap with your bare hand, it is probably cool enough to open.